William-R-Wilson/reporting-new/README.md

 ### Authorization:

+- Basic authorization system is in place.  done

+- Admins can enter and delete users. done

 - Authorized users and admins can enter for other users.

 - Coordinators can approve transactions. coordinators are linked to specific employees, ie coordinator x can approve for employee a,b and c but not employees d, e, f.

-- Two admins can enter and delete users.

 - Admins can enter additional accounts and programs

 ### Future: